coleenquadros/configuration/docs/aws/aws-migrate-encrypted-rds.md

 ### Create the Database Instance

 1. After the DB snapshot is copied, you can use the copy to launch the instance.
+[Example MR](https://gitlab.cee.redhat.com/service/app-interface/-/merge_requests/4846/diffs) that launches RDS instance from database snapshot.